Abhijith-Kolanu/ai-voice-agent/README.md

 This repository documents my progress through the **#30DaysofVoiceAgents with Murf AI** challenge.
 It is a web-based, voice-first conversational AI agent that allows a user to speak a question and receive a spoken response from an AI.

-The UI is designed to feel like a modern, polished mobile application, with clear visual states and a dynamic chat log.
+The UI is designed as a sleek, modern web interface inspired by mobile applications, featuring clear visual states and a dynamic chat log.
 ---

 ##  STATUS: DAY 13 of 30